apache/commons-weaver/src/site/markdown/index.md

          Weaver can be thought of as providing a structured environment in which these technologies can be put to use.
-I.e., the bytecode modifications made by a given `Weaver` implementation would typically be done with one of these (or comparable) libraries.
+I.e., the bytecode modifications made by a given `Weaver` implementation would typically be implemented using one of these (or comparable) libraries.

 [mvnplugin]: commons-weaver-maven-plugin/plugin-info.html
 [antlib]: commons-weaver-antlib-parent/commons-weaver-antlib/index.html